-As a user of Silicon Graphics documentation, your comments are important to us.
-They help us to better understand your needs and to improve the quality of our documentation.
+As a user of Silicon Graphics products, you can help us to better understand your needs and to improve the quality of our documentation.

 Any information that you provide will be useful.
-Here is a list of suggested topics to comment on:
+Here is a list of suggested topics:

-- General impression of the document
+- · General impression of the document

-- Omission of material that you expected to find
+- · Omission of material that you expected to find

-- Technical errors
+- · Technical errors

 - Relevance of the material to the job you had to do

-- Quality of the printing and binding
+- · Quality of the printing and binding

-Please include the title and part number of the document you are commenting on.
-The part number for this document is 007-2124-002.
+Please send the title and part number of the document with your comments.
+The part number for this document is 007-2124-003.